Las Trampas, New Mexico: History

+In the mid-18th century the population of the Spanish colony of New Mexico, consisting of seven to eight thousand Hispanos and fewer than 10,000 Puebloans (Indians) scattered along the Rio Grande valley, was besieged by Native Americans (Indians) on all sides.
+New Mexico was in "a state of miserable panic."
+To protect the colony, the governor of New Mexico authorized the establishment of settlements on its frontiers.

+The first settlement at Trampas was a Franciscan mission to the Jicarilla Apache.
+Founded in 1733, the mission attracted 132 Jicarilla at its peak, but was closed in the 1740s.

-After several failed attempts, Santo Tomas Apostol del Rio de Las Trampas was founded in 1751 by 12 families from Santa Fe.
-It was the second genízaro settlement (after Belen) and the primary purpose of its establishment was to protect the town of Santa Cruz, 27 km southwest, from raids by the Ute, Comanche, and Apache Indians.
+In 1751, the governor awarded a land grant, later measured to consist of 28132 acre, to prospective settlers.
+Santo Tomas Apostol del Rio de Las Trampas was founded that same year on grant lands by 12 families from Santa Fe.
+It was the second genízaro settlement (after Belen).
+The primary purpose of its establishment was to protect the town of Santa Cruz, 27 km southwest, from raids by the Ute, Apache, and, especially, the Comanche.
 The genízaros were also Indians, but detribalized and with a history of serving as slaves and servants of the Spanish colonists.
 They were important in the frontier defense of New Mexico.
 For the genízaros, relocation to Trampas and other frontier settlements was a means of acquiring land.
 Also among the early settlers were Tlaxcalans, Mexican Indians who had a long history of assisting the Spanish, and mestizos.
+The settlers of Trampas were armed with spears and bows and arrows; the Comanche were better armed.

-The small community consisted of little more than the central plaza, ringed by houses, which were surrounded by a low adobe wall.
-The village grew despite attacks from Native Americans, and by 1776 there were 63 families and 278 inhabitants recorded.
+By the governor's order, the settlement was fortified with an interior plaza accessible by a single entrance for carts.
+In times of trouble, the livestock of the settlers was driven into the plaza.
+The houses of the inhabitants were connected to each other and surrounded the central plaza.
+The settlement was ringed by a low adobe wall.
+The village grew despite the danger of attacks by Comanche, and, by 1776, 63 families and 278 inhabitants were residents.
 The people in that year were described as "a ragged lot...as festive as they [were] poor, and very merry."
 They spoke "local Spanish" mingled with the Tanoan language of the Taos Pueblo and most spoke some words of the Comanche, Ute, and Apache languages.
-The village remained largely isolated, except for travelers on the mountain road, until the 1920s.
+The village remained isolated, except for travelers on the mountain road, until the 1920s.

-The town is well known for the San José de Gracia Church, built between 1760 and 1776 and considered a model of the adobe colonial Spanish missions in New Mexico.
+Trampas is known for the San José de Gracia Church, built between 1760 and 1776 and considered a model of the adobe colonial Spanish missions in New Mexico.

 Historic district

 The Las Trampas Historic Historic District, designated in 1967, encompasses the central village, whose buildings largely follow the plan originally laid out in 1751.
-Most of the buildings themselves date to the 19th century, often with late 19th-century alterations.
-The church, itself a National Historic Landmark for its architecture, is the only surviving 18th-century building.
-The original defensive wall that surrounded the village has been removed, and no significant traces of it remain.
+Most of the buildings date to the 19th century, often with late 19th-century alterations.
+The church, a National Historic Landmark for its architecture, is the only surviving 18th-century building.
+The original defensive wall that surrounded the village has been removed and no significant traces of it remain.